nil2022/CRM_App/README.md

 ### Login User

-This endpoint makes a `POST` request to authenticate and login the user.
+This endpoint makes a `POST` request to authenticate and login the user. <br> Endpoint:- `/crm/api/v1/auth/login`
-Endpoint:- `/crm/api/v1/auth/login`

 #### Request Body